- African History

 - B.A.
 (Honors), University of Sierra Leone

 Dr. M’bayo’s current research for his second book will trace Sierra Leone’s long history of epidemic episodes from 1787 to the Ebola outbreak of 2013.
 Tentatively titled “From ‘White Man’s Grave’ to Ebola: Sierra Leone’s History of Epidemics, 1787- 2015,” the study seeks a more profound understanding of the dynamics of cultural, social, political, and environmental conditions that have influenced disease eruptions in the country.
-During the 2019-20 academic year, Dr. M’bayo conducted archival research for his book in Sierra Leone as a Fulbright US Scholar.
+During the 2019-20 academic year Dr. M’bayo conducted archival research for his book in Sierra Leone as a Fulbright US Scholar.
 The project also received funding from The National Endowment for the Humanities (NEH).

 - HIST 726: Seminar in African History